instilledbee/elo-dotnet/README.md

 # Getting Started
 The easiest way to get started is to add the [NuGet package](https://www.nuget.org/packages/EloDotNet) to your project.

+Releases are also tagged and downloadable from this repository.

+# Building
+You may build your own copy of the package from the latest code by pulling from this repository.
+All of the projects are contained within the solution file (`EloDotNet.sln`).

 # Usage
 The package provides the following classes:
 * `Player` - represents a participant in the Elo ranking system.
 Typically uniquely identified with a `Guid` property.